MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/android/index.md

 client.registerChallengeHandler(pinCodeChallengeHandler);
 ```

+**Note:** Creating a `WLClient` instance and registering the challenge handler should only happen once in the entire application lifecycle.
+It is recommended to use the Android Application class to do it.

 ## Sample application
 The sample **PinCodeAndroid** is an Android application that uses `WLResourceRequest` to get a bank balance.
 The method is protected with a PIN code, with a maximum of 3 attempts.